Axelrod-Python/Axelrod/docs/reference/bibliography.rst

 ..
 [Ashlock2006] Ashlock, D., & Kim E. Y, & Leahy, N. (2006).
 Understanding Representational Sensitivity in the Iterated Prisoner’s Dilemma with Fingerprints.
 IEEE Transactions On Systems, Man, And Cybernetics, Part C: Applications And Reviews, 36 (4)
 ..
 [Ashlock2008] Ashlock, D., & Kim, E. Y. (2008).
 Fingerprinting: Visualization and automatic analysis of prisoner’s dilemma strategies.
 IEEE Transactions on Evolutionary Computation, 12(5), 647–659. http://doi.org/10.1109/TEVC.2008.920675
 ..
 [Ashlock2009] Ashlock, D., Kim, E. Y., & Ashlock, W. (2009) Fingerprint analysis of the noisy prisoner’s dilemma using a finite-state representation.
 IEEE Transactions on Computational Intelligence and AI in Games.
 1(2), 154-167  http://doi.org/10.1109/TCIAIG.2009.2018704
 ..
+[Au2006] Au, T.-C. and  Nau, D. S. (2006) Accident or intention: That is the question (in the iterated prisoner’s dilemma).
+In Proc.
+Int.
+Conf.
+Auton.
+Agents and Multiagent Syst.
+(AAMAS), pp. 561–568. http://www.cs.umd.edu/~nau/papers/au2006accident.pdf
+..
 [Axelrod1980] Axelrod, R. (1980).
 Effective Choice in the Prisoner’s Dilemma.
 Journal of Conflict Resolution, 24(1), 3–25.
 ..
 [Axelrod1980b] Axelrod, R. (1980).
 More Effective Choice in the Prisoner’s Dilemma.
 Journal of Conflict Resolution, 24(3), 379-403.
 ..
 [Axelrod1984]  The Evolution of Cooperation.
 Basic Books.
 ISBN 0-465-02121-2.